spiculedata/saiku-charm/README.txt

     juju add-relation saiku-enterprise ha-proxy
     juju expose ha-proxy

 Saiku Enterprise is commerically licensed.
-The charm will allow a single user experience, for multiple users please enable an SLA.
+The charm will allow a single user experience, for multiple users please enable an SLA and input your credit card details.
+At that point you will be charged per user.

 To find out more about how to use Saiku Analytics you can view our wiki at [http://wiki.meteorite.bi]